nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

 3. Optionally, filter the list of packages:

     *   Uncheck the **Show only packages compatible with my distribution** box if you want to see all available packages;
-    *   Select a type of package in the drop down list if you want to narrow the list to a package type (addon, hotfix);
-    *   Check the **Show only new packages** box if you want to hide already downloaded packages from the list.
+    *   Check the **Hide local packages** box if you want to hide already downloaded packages from the list.
         ![]({{file name='Admin-Center-updateCenter.png'}} ?w=650,h=287,border=true)
 4. Click on the **Download** link of the package you want to install.
     A download in progress page is displayed while the package is being downloaded.